Statistical Significance of Feature Importance Rankings: Introduction

 Many machine learning (ML) algorithms have impressive predictive power but poor interpretability relative to simpler alternatives like decision trees and linear models.
 This tradeoff has motivated a wide body of work seeking to explain how black-box models make predictions \citep{XAI}.
 Such work is essential for building trust in ML systems in areas like finance, healthcare, and criminal justice, in which the consequences of model misbehavior may be severe \citep{ML_finance, ML_healthcare, ML_crime, ML_crime2}.
 Interpretable ML methods can also help develop understanding of complex processes, augmenting domain knowledge with new hypotheses.

-To that end, feature attribution methods quantify the contributions of input features to the model's performance.
+To that end, feature importance scores quantify how much the features contribute to the model's predictions.
+These may explain model behavior at the resolution of an individual input (\textit{local}) or in aggregate (\textit{global}).
 A wide range of methods have been proposed, detailed in Section \ref{sec:background}.

-In this paper, we argue that the particular value of a feature's importance score is of less practical interest than its ranking: which features are the most important, and the relative order of these highlighted features.
-A scientist using a machine learning model to predict disease risk from a patient's genetic profile will priortize the genes with highest importance score for further study, with the ranking of the genes more relevant than the value of a particular importance metric.
-Similarly, explanations of individual predictions usually report only a small number of features in order not to overwhelm the user.
+The particular value of a feature's importance score may be of less practical interest than its ranking: which features are the most important, and the order of these highlighted features.
+A scientist using a machine learning model to predict disease risk from a patient’s genetic profile will focus on the genes with the highest importance scores for further study, prioritizing the ranking of the metric over its specific values.
+Similarly, explanations often report only a small number of features in order not to overwhelm the user.
 LIME \citep{LIME}, for example, explicitly regularizes to report a fixed number of features.

-Unfortunately, the calculations employed in many attribution methods including SHAP and LIME suffer from instability induced by random sampling.
-Thus, rerunning the same procedure could yield different explanations for which features are the most important.
-This inherent lack of reproducibility seriously undermines the credibility of these methods \citep{PCS}.
-A number of adjustments have been shown to reduce the variability of the attribution values (e.g. KernelSHAP \citep{SHAP}); however, they do not necessarily stabilize the more salient property of the features' rankings.
+Unfortunately, many standard attribution methods suffer from instability induced by random sampling.
+Rerunning the same procedure could yield different explanations for which features are the most important.
+Local methods such as SHAP and LIME require Monte Carlo sampling to calculate scores \citep{SHAP}.
+Global scores like LOCO are calculated on some finite set of input data, yet are used to infer across the entire population of data \citep{loco}.
+This inherent lack of reproducibility seriously undermines the credibility of these analyses \citep{PCS}.

-To address this, we propose techniques for SHAP and LIME that identify the ordering of the most important features with high-probability guarantees.
-First, we show how to retrospectively establish the number of stable rankings for Shapley values.
-Subsequently, we propose sampling methods for SHAP and LIME that guarantee the $K$ highest-ranked features are correct with probability exceeding $1-\alpha$.
-Figure \ref{fig:instability} highlights the improvement in stability of standard sampling methods relative to ours.

-Our methods are highly efficient.
-They run faster on inputs with clear feature orderings, and focus their computational work on features whose rankings are both high and ambiguous.
-Existing SHAP and LIME-based methods have no such adaptivity.\footnote{Our code and experimental results are at \url{https://github.com/jeremy-goldwasser/feature-rankings}.}
+To address this, we cast a large class of local and global attributions into a unifying framework, based on properties of unbiasedness and asymptotic normality.
+For any method in this framework, we propose techniques to verify that the observed importance rankings are correct with high-probability guarantees.
+Amongst the highest-ranking features, these techniques assess the stability of both the top-$K$ set as well as their ordering relative to one another.